 Student Life and Engagement

-Student Life and Engagement at Forsyth Tech cultivates a community of learners and encourages the growth of each student by facilitating cocurricular and extracurricular programs that support leadership development, community involvement, civic engagement, personal empowerment, teamwork, and service.
+Student Life and Engagement at Forsyth Tech is structuring a community of learners and inspiring the growth of each student by facilitating extracurricular and co-curricular programs that support leadership development, community involvement, engagement, personal empowerment, teamwork, and service.